Fast quantum transfer mediated by topological domain walls: Introduction

-In Section \ref{sec:Doms}, we present the multidomain Creutz ladder, study its protected states and describe the possible transfer protocols that can be implemented in it.
-Then, we explore the exponentially accelerated transfer protocols that can be obtained using domain walls as signal amplifiers, both in the CL (Section \ref{sec:Fast}) and in the SSH chain (Section \ref{sec:SSH}), as well as their resistance against disorder.
+In Section \ref{sec:SDoms}, we present the multidomain SSH chain, its protected states and bidirectional transfer protocols.
+Then, in Section \ref{sec:SFast}, we explore the exponential acceleration that can be achieved using domain walls as signal amplifiers, and the performance against disorder.
+Finally, in Section \ref{sec:Creutz} we study the states in Creutz ladder domain walls and explore their more complex transfer protocols.